 Description

-First World War memorial cenotaph, unveiled in 1921 by the 6th Earl Spencer as Lord Lieutenant of Northampton.
-It was designed by Colonel John Brown and constructed by Messrs JG Pullen and Sons of Northampton.
+The Great Brington War Memorial is a cenotaph dedicated to the First World War, unveiled in 1921 by the 6th Earl Spencer, who served as Lord Lieutenant of Northampton.
+It was designed by Colonel John Brown and built by Messrs JG Pullen and Sons of Northampton.

-DESCRIPTION: the memorial stands in a prominent roadside position within a grassed and railed enclosure on the south-east side of Main Street, Great Brington.
-A double-leaf gate at the centre of its north-east side gives access to the enclosure.
+Constructed from Weldon stone with a Derbyshire gritstone base, the memorial is prominently located within a grassed and railed enclosure on the south-east side of Main Street in Great Brington.
+A double-leaf gate at the center of its north-east side provides access to the enclosure.

-Its design, which is based on Edwin Lutyens’s Whitehall cenotaph, consists of a 4.9m high memorial with a chest tomb atop a rectangular pylon, the whole standing on a three-stepped base.
-The north-west face of the chest tomb bears a bronze wreath in relief while a bronze dedication plaque on the pylon below reads: 1914-1919 / TO THE UNDYING MEMORY OF THE TRUE AND / FAITHFUL MEN WHO WENT FORTH FROM THIS / PARISH FOR GOD AND FOR LIBERTY AND / WHO DID NOT RETURN / [Names] / LORD, GIVE THEM REST AND ETERNAL LIFE.
+The design, inspired by Edwin Lutyens’s Whitehall cenotaph, features a 4.9-meter high memorial comprising a chest tomb atop a rectangular pylon, all resting on a three-stepped base.
+The north-west face of the chest tomb displays a bronze wreath in relief, while a bronze dedication plaque on the pylon below reads: 1914-1919 / TO THE UNDYING MEMORY OF THE TRUE AND / FAITHFUL MEN WHO WENT FORTH FROM THIS / PARISH FOR GOD AND FOR LIBERTY AND / WHO DID NOT RETURN / [Names] / LORD, GIVE THEM REST AND ETERNAL LIFE.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.